 My heroes are not the typical ones, the movie stars, sports stars, musical stars, et al. Rather, they are philosophers, writers, poets, thinkers who can all be grouped under the rubric of Outsider, to borrow from Colin Wilson.
 My heroes are all Outsiders.
-People such as Nietzsche, Dostoevsky, Goethe, and more recently Sylvia Plath, James Hillman, Colin Wilson, and Gary Lachman.
+People such as Nietzsche, Jung, Dostoevsky, Goethe, and more recently Sylvia Plath, James Hillman, and Colin Wilson.
 These are the kinds of individuals I respect and admire most.
 No, they are not sports heroes, racing drivers, politicians, or men and women of commerce.
 Those people are all Insiders.
 I do not admire Insiders in the least.
 Most of the time, I detest them.
 To refresh your memory as to what constitutes a Wilsonian Outsider, it is just this:

 …the Outsider is a man [or woman] who cannot live in the comfortable, insulated world of the bourgeois, accepting what he sees and touches as reality.
 ‘He sees too deep and too much’, and what he sees is essentially chaos.
 For the bourgeois, the world is fundamentally an orderly place, with a disturbing element of the irrational, the terrifying, which his preoccupation with the present usually permits him to ignore.
 For the Outsider, the world is not rational, not orderly.
 When he asserts his sense of anarchy in the face of the bourgeois’ complacent acceptance, it is not simply the need to cock a snook at respectability that provokes him; it is a distressing sense that truth must be told at all costs, otherwise there can be no hope for an ultimate restoration of order.
 Even if there seems no room for hope, truth must be told.1